lavabit/libdime/docs/style.md

 Local function variable definitions shall be placed at the current indentation level.
-Variable definitions and declarations at the same indentation level shall have names, equal signs, and initilization values column aligned.
+Variable definitions and declarations at the same indentation level shall have names, equal signs, and initialization values column aligned.
 If only one local variable exists then a single space may be used to separate the variable type, variable name, and equals sign.

 All variables shall be initialized to a meaningful value.
 If no meaningful value exists yet then they shall be initialized according to the following rules.
 * integer types shall be initialized to `0` and `0L` for `long` types
 * floating types shall be initialized to `0.0F`
 * char types shall be initialized to `0`